Petschko/Java-RPG-Maker-MV-Decrypter/README.md

 ## Motivation behind this
 As Art-Creator for the RPG-Maker by myself, it is sometimes hard to figure out, if somebody is using Resources from you *(and may violate the licence like giving no credit or using a Non-Commercial-Resource in a Commercial Game for example)*.

 I don't have time to play through all the games (even if I want^^).
-So I just quick look at the files, but its only possible if the files are not encrypted...
+So I just quick look at the files, but it's only possible if the files are not encrypted...

 Sad for me, more People use the build in Encryption from the RPG-Maker-MV, so that's why I wrote this Program - To get a quick look at the Files without playing the whole Game =) May some other Artists will find this useful too.

-It can be also useful for Translators, eg when you want to make a Game available for different Regions. *(IMO you should ask the Creator of the Game first! - Sometimes it's not possible...)*
+It can be also useful for Translators, e.g. when you want to make a Game available for different Regions. *(IMO you should ask the Creator of the Game first! - Sometimes it's not possible...)*

 I'm also interested in Encryption in general, so this was a good base to learn, since the MV-Encryption is very weak - But it's great that's simple, because it will not slow down weak machines! *(See below)*

 ### Why is the encryption of my Game useless in this case?
 Sometimes there is a nice Picture that you may save for yourself.
 You would even do with without this Decrypter by making a Screenshot (or record the Sound) >.<

 So you see there is no need for encryption in RPG-Maker Games...
-If someone wants to get the Files, he will able to get them.
+If someone wants to get the Files, he will be able to get them, this also happens to AAA Games.
 You can't encrypt your Files 100%, because the Game has to decrypt them by itself, to display them...
 (Or Play) - And since you are able to play the Game offline, you have to provide the Decryption Method and the Key.

 ### But somebody will steal my assets